 The DIY Auteur Who Controls Everything

 The same refusal to be limited shows up in her creative process.
-Grimes famously won't delegate:
+Grimes won't delegate.

 "I can't let people do my hair.
 I can't let people direct my videos.
 I can't let anyone touch my beats.
 I have to do everything."

-She's self-taught in production, video direction, visual art, and choreography.
-Her music videos—from the low-budget ethereal dreamscapes of "Genesis" to the horror-manga maximalism of "Venus Fly" to the AI fever dreams of "Shinigami Eyes"—are extensions of a single vision she refuses to dilute.
+Self-taught in production, video direction, visual art, and choreography.
+Her music videos span low-budget ethereal dreamscapes ("Genesis"), horror-manga maximalism ("Venus Fly"), and AI fever dreams ("Shinigami Eyes").
+All extensions of a single vision she refuses to dilute.

 The Visual Evolution